Some Things You Didn’t Know

 #05.
 Reverse Mortgages Only Offer You a Percentage of Home Equity

 You also have to cater to the costs that come with taking out a reverse mortgage, which includes mortgage insurance premiums, third-party lender charges, and origination and servicing fees.
-Most plan providers will work these costs into the loan amount they offer you, thus lowering your net proceeds even further.
+Most providers will work these costs into the loan amount they offer you, thus lowering your net proceeds even further.

 #06.
 The Government Doesn’t Originate Reverse Mortgages